anaghkanungo7/anaghkanungo7/README.md

 ### Hi there 👋

-I am **Anagh Kanungo** and my pronouns are He/Him.
+Welcome to my GitHub repository.
+I'm **Anagh Kanungo**, an avid CS and finance enthusiast.

-- 🎓 I'm a senior at NYU's Tandon School of Engineering
+- 🎓 I'm a graduate from New York University.
-- 💻 I'm majoring in Computer Science and minoring in Finance
+- 💻 I majored in Computer Science and minored in Finance.
 - 🎸 I love to play and listen to music
-- 🔑 I love participating in CS events such as hackathons and workshops
-- 🗽 I'm currently studying in New York City
-- 🇮🇳 I am from India
+- 🇮🇳 I'm from India
+- 📈 I'm interested in all things at the intersection of technology, finance and entrepreneurship.

 ### Stats